History of banking: Islam

 Riba is forbidden in Islamic economic jurisprudence (fiqh).
 Islamic jurists discuss two types of riba: an increase in capital with no services provided, which the Qur'an prohibits, and commodity exchanges in unequal quantities, which the Sunnah prohibits.
 Trade in promissory notes (e.g. fiat money and derivatives) is forbidden.

 Despite the prohibition of charging interest, during the 20th century a number of developments took place that would lead to an Islamic banking model where no interest is charged but banks would still operate for profit.
 This was done through charging for loans in alternative ways such as through fees and using different methods of risk sharing and ownership models such as leasing.

 Medieval Europe

-The roots of modern banking are traceable to medieval and early Renaissance Europe, including France's Cahorsins in the 13th century and rich Italian cities such as Florence, Venice, and Genoa.
+The roots of modern banking are traceable to medieval and early Renaissance Europe, including Italy's Lombards in the 12th and 13th centuries, France's Cahorsins in the 13th century and in particular the rich Italian cities such as Florence, Venice, and Genoa.

 Emergence of merchant banks

 The original banks were "merchant banks" that Italian grain merchants invented in the Middle Ages.
-As Lombardy merchants and bankers grew in stature based on the strength of the Lombard plains cereal crops, many displaced Jews fleeing Spanish persecution were attracted to the trade.
-They brought with them ancient practices from the Middle and Far East silk routes.
-Originally intended to finance long trading journeys, they applied these methods to finance grain production and trading.
+As Lombardy merchants and bankers grew in wealth and credit based on the strength of the Lombard plains cereal crops, many displaced Jews fleeing Spanish persecution were attracted to the trade.
+They brought with them ancient practices from the Middle and Far East which had financed the trans-Asian silk routes.
+They applied these methods to finance grain production and distribution.